Our litigation experts

 Neil co-founded Therium in 2008 and is a director of Therium Capital Management Limited and the firm’s Chief Investment Officer.
-Neil is a solicitor with over 17 years’ experience and was previously Litigation Counsel in-house for Marsh & MacLennan Companies, Inc. (MMC).
+Neil is a solicitor with over 20 years’ experience and was previously Litigation Counsel in-house for Marsh & MacLennan Companies, Inc. (MMC).
 Prior to this he was in practice in the City of London with US firm Reed Smith and Withers.
 He is a board member of the Association of Litigation Funders the self-regulatory body for the litigation funding industry in England and Wales, of which Therium is a founding member.
 Neil speaks regularly at conferences and is often quoted in the media on issues related to litigation funding.
 He gained an MA in Jurisprudence from the University of Oxford (1995).
+Neil Purslow was ranked as a Tier 1 litigation funder by Chambers and Partners.

 Tim joined Therium from another litigation funder in 2015.
 He has advised on funded claims valued in excess of £350m.
 Tim is a member of the International Council for Commercial Arbitration (Queen Mary) Task Force on Third Party Funding in International Arbitration, and was formerly Company Secretary and a director of the Association of Litigation Funders of England & Wales.
 He was a member of the Third Party Funding Working Party that drafted the Code of Conduct for Litigation Funders in England and Wales following the Jackson Review.
 Previously, Tim was an in-house barrister for Allianz Litigation Funding and formerly of Ropewalk Chambers, Nottingham, and No 5 Chambers, Birmingham.
 He was called to the Bar at Gray’s Inn in 1997 and took Firsts in both Jurisprudence (1995) and the Bachelor of Civil Law degree (1996) at Oriel College, Oxford.